When should you use multivariate testing, and when is A/B/n testing best?

 Unfortunately, there is no free lunch.
 Many who balk at the use of main effects MV tests because of concerns about test interactions happily recommend running separate A/B tests—which also implicitly assumes no interaction effects (independence) and requires even more data to evaluate.

-2. Not accounting for increased chance of false positives
+2. Not accounting for an increased chance of false positives

 According to Leonid, the most common mistake in running multivariate tests is not accounting for the increased chance of false positives.
 His thoughts: